danforthcenter/plantcv-binder/notebooks/new_side_view_morphology_tutorial/README.md

-# PlantCV Side View Morphology Analysis
+# PlantCV Sorghum Shape and Morphology Analysis

 The side view morphology analysis tutorial provides examples of analysis used for side-view images of plants, including shape, leaf angle, and stem/branch analysis